Click here to view the Water Main Replacement Map Application

 Replacement of aging water infrastructure is a national issue.
-A recent report released by the American Water Works Association, Buried No Longer, stated that infrastructure replacement costs will exceed $1 Trillion by 2035.
+A report released by the American Water Works Association, Buried No Longer, stated that infrastructure replacement costs will exceed $1 Trillion by 2035.

 The need for infrastructure replacement is not a new one.
 For many years now, the Fairfax Water Board of Directors has dedicated funding to ensure that our infrastructure can be replaced as needed without placing an unusual financial or service burden on our customers.
 Analysis is done each year to determine future needs for replacing water mains in the system.
 To identify which mains will be replaced a number of factors are considered:

 - Total break history

 - Performance of different types of pipe material

 This comprehensive approach allows Fairfax Water to apply overall asset management principles to the very complex and difficult challenges presented by aging infrastructure.

 Below are some key factors that keep Fairfax Water at the top level of service and the bottom of the charts in terms of cost and service disruptions to our customers:

 - Fairfax Water's distribution system is relatively young.
 The median age of water mains in our system is 40 years.
 Only 23% of our distribution system was installed in the 1950's and 1960's.
 This is one of many reasons our system-wide break rate is the lowest in the region.